0xMati/Tech-Blog/Entra ID/Entra ID Connect/Installation and migration/Swing migration or Adding additionnal Entra ID Connect Server.md

 ---
-title: "Designing a High Availability Architecture for Entra ID Connect"
+title: "Designing a High Availability Architecture for Entra ID Connect, or performing a swing migration"
 date: 2023-07-18
 ---